linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

 7. Follow this step if you are using CentOS 6 or RHEL 6.

-    1. Edit the file /etc/logstash/startup.options and in the line 30 change the LS_GROUP=logstash to LS_GROUP=ossec.
+    1. Edit the file /etc/logstash/startup.options and in line 30 change the LS_GROUP=logstash to LS_GROUP=ossec.

 {: .file}
 **/etc/logstash/startup.options**